-The Network of Independent Educators for Food Sovereignty, REISA, arose from the need to create spaces for agricultural and ecological education for young people in unfavorable social conditions, inhabitants of rural and urban communities in the Mesoamerica region.
-(South of Mexico to the North of Nicaragua).
+The Network of Independent Educators for Food Sovereignty, REISA, was born in 2016, from the need to create safe spaces for agricultural and ecological training, for young people and community leaders, inhabitants of rural and urban communities in the Mesoamerican region.
+(Central America).

 “Food Sovereignty gives priority to the economies of local and national markets, strengthening the peasantry as well as consumers, since the production of food, distribution and consumption are based on environmental, social and economic sustainability.
 It also promotes transparent commerce, which guarantees decent income for all peoples, as well as the rights of consumers to control their food and nutrition.